 In a completely separate deal, Everton are signing Villa's Dutch winger Anwar El Ghazi on loan.
 The 26-year-old has mostly been used as a substitute since the arrival of Gerrard as manager.

-Newcastle, meanwhile, have followed up their signing of Atletico Madrid and England full-back Keiran Trippier by agreeing a deal worth around £25m for Burnley striker Wood.
+Newcastle, meanwhile, have followed up their signing of Atletico Madrid and England full-back Kieran Trippier by agreeing a deal worth around £25m for Burnley striker Wood.

 The Magpies — currently second bottom of the league, one place behind relegation rivals Burnley but level on points — have triggered a release clause for the 30-year-old New Zealand international.